This post was written in partnership with Explore North Myrtle Beach.

-Dinner that night was in the nearby fishing village Little River, where The Parson’s Table is a highly regarded restaurant housed in an 1850s Methodist church.
-We loved the atmosphere inside the restaurant and marveled at the main dining room’s Tiffany chandelier and the elaborate collection of stained glass throughout the restaurant.
+Dinner that night was in a nearby fishing village called Little River, where The Parson’s Table is a highly-regarded restaurant housed in an 1850s Methodist church.
+We loved the atmosphere inside the restaurant and marveled at the main dining room’s Tiffany chandelier and the elaborate collection of stained glass throughout the structure.

-We had another standout meal here, and ate so much that we could barely move when our meal was finished.
-Standout dishes here were the homemade cornbread and the Brooklyn Brown Ale-glazed Beef Short Rib.
+We had another decadent meal here, and ate so much that we could barely move when our meal was finished.
+Standout dishes include the homemade cornbread and the Brooklyn Brown Ale-glazed Beef Short Rib.
 We also loved our Brie en Brioche appetizer.
-The Parson’s Table is definitely a standout option for a night to remember.
+The Parson’s Table is definitely a first-rate option for a night to remember.

 We had plans to go kayaking the next morning, but on the way, we made a stop at Crumb Buns Bakery.
-Don’t let the unassuming storefront fool you — You can find some incredible pastries, pies and breads here and a line of locals to prove it.
+Don’t let the unassuming storefront fool you — You can find some incredible pastries, pies and breads here, as well as a line of locals to prove it.

-We tried a little bit of everything — for research purposes only, of course — and from the raspberry twist to the cookies to the strawberry cheese danish to the moist crumb buns topped with powdered sugar, every single thing was delicious.
-I would go back here again in a heartbeat.
+We tried a little bit of everything — for research purposes only, of course — and from the raspberry twist to the cookies to the strawberry cheese danish to the moist crumb buns topped with powdered sugar, everything was delicious.
+I would return here in a heartbeat.

 We drove on to Great Escapes Kayak Expeditions in nearby Longs, South Carolina for a two-hour guided expedition on the peaceful Waccamaw River.
-My husband and I opted for tandem kayaks with the kids, but this black river is so calm and easy to navigate that both my 9 and 12 year old easily could have navigated it in solo kayaks.
+My husband and I opted for tandem kayaks with the kids, but this black river is so calm that both my 9 and 12 year old easily could have navigated it in solo kayaks.